donnemartin/data-science-ipython-notebooks/README.md

 This repo is a collection of IPython Notebooks I reference while working with data.

-Although I created most notebooks, some notebooks I reference were created by other authors who are credited by naming the authors and/or providing a link to the source.
+Although I created most notebooks, some notebooks I reference were created by other authors who are credited by providing their names and/or a link to their source.

 ## Index